usgpo/bill-status/README.md

+﻿>Deployment on November 3rd and we will reprocess data after the deployment!

-﻿>As of November 16th, 2016, FDsys and **govinfo** will deprecate support for TLS 1.0 connections.
+>As of November 16th, 2016, FDsys and **govinfo** will deprecate support for TLS 1.0 connections.
 Please ensure that crawlers are using modern protocols, including TLS 1.1 or 1.2.

 >This is being done to mitigate vulnerabilities associated with TLS 1.0 and follow NIST guidelines